yeokyunghwang/science-society/README.md

   persist for twenty years or more in both corpora, and eleven of them have `software` as an endpoint.

-## Reading the results

-1. **1990–1992 is not interpretable.** The causal mask leaves the temporal attention layer with almost no past to attend to in the earliest years.
-A matched control shows the same collapse, so this is model warm-up rather than conceptual novelty.
-2. **News is interpretable only from 1998.** Active concepts jump from 2,606 to 4,348 in 1998 — a change in corpus coverage.
-3. **The embedding softmax is not calibrated.** Training used one positive against one uniformly sampled negative, so absolute perplexity means little.
-Read ranks, or changes between periods.
-4. **Polysemous hubs.** The most connected concepts on the paper side include `control (management)`, `image (mathematics)` and `class (philosophy)`, which span unrelated fields.
-Any qualitative reading of an individual chain has to say so.

 ## Environment

 `numpy`, `pandas`, `scipy`, `matplotlib`, `networkx`.
 Notebook 01 additionally needs